 You do not need to offer any preparation courses for our tests.
 We will provide you with all the materials and guidance you need to manage bookings and administer the tests.
 Depending on what sort of centre you are (see below), you can either accept external candidates or only accept your own students.

 Approval as a test centre lasts for 3 years after approval is granted, or after you last ran one of our tests, whichever is most recent.

-This information refers to all the Admissions Testing tests which are booked via centres.
+This information refers to all of our tests which are booked via centres.
 Currently, this covers:

-- the Universities of Oxford & Cambridge pre-interview assessments in November
+- University of Cambridge pre-interview assessments in November

 - the Test of Mathematics for University Admission in November.

 If you wish to apply to become a centre, please complete and submit the Centre Approval Form.

 *The final deadline to apply to become a test centre for November 2017 tests is 30 September 2017.
 To ensure your application can be processed in time before the candidate registration deadline, we advise applying as soon as possible if you think you might have a candidate for our admissions tests*